csswizardry/csswizardry.github.com/_posts/2023-07-11-the-http1liness-of-http2.md

 already.</p>

 I’ve been asked a few times—mostly in [workshops](/workshops/)—why HTTP/2 (H/2)
 waterfalls often still look like HTTP/1.x (H/1).
-Why are hings are done in sequence rather than in parallel?
+Why are things are done in sequence rather than in parallel?

 Let’s unpack it!